anjanaanilkumar1289/iCOMIC_doc/docs/getting_started.md

 Contain a text file with a consolidated list of differentially expressed genes.
 	- Index
 This is an optional folder which contains the index files if the user chooses to generate index corresponding to the choice of aligner.
-#### 3.9.
-FAQs

-- What to do if run fails

-- How to run iCOMIC?

-- Dependences

-- Installation issues